Advanced PhD students Pick themes that represent central inspirations and prerequisites for your dissertation research.

 Another one is to study the evolution of a programming language itself.

 an undertaking of three-and-a-half years— and the proceedings explain the themes of several highly interesting languages.
-Picking one of those is entirely feasible.
+Picking one of those is a feasible starting point though you will need to dig out works that influenced key decisions.

 Warning Some of these papers are essentially short books.